 A nonkilling political science paradigm shift implies need for a four-part logic of nonkilling political analysis.
-We need to know the causes of killing; the causes of transition between killing and nonkilling; and the characteristics of completely killing-free societies.
+We need to know the causes of killing; the causes of nonkilling; the causes of transition between killing and nonkilling; and the characteristics of completely killing-free societies.